 Several Arizona-specific layers aren’t confirmed in this report and are obtainable from public records.

-The Walgreens consent decree exhibit listing of covered Arizona stores wasn’t retrieved in this pass.
-The path is PACER docket retrieval for the Eastern District of New York filing or a FOIA request to the DOJ-EDNY office.
+The Walgreens settlement exhibit listing of covered Arizona stores wasn’t retrieved in this pass.
+The complaint was filed in the U.S. District Court for the Northern District of Illinois.
+The path is PACER docket retrieval for that filing or a FOIA request to the DOJ.
 A claim that names specific Arizona stores has to be sourced to the actual exhibit.

 The DEA Phoenix Field Division’s 2023-2025 docket of Federal Register Decision and Order entries against Arizona pharmacies and pharmacists wasn’t compiled in this pass.
 Manual filter of federalregister.gov by Arizona registrant address yields the count.